-- 670 A kick-off is a way of starting or restarting play: - at the start of the match - after a goal has been scored - at the start of the second half of the match - at the start of each period of extra time, where applicable - A goal may (new:) not be scored directly from the kick-off by the team taking the kick-off.
-Either the ball must move 20 cm from the kick-off point entirely outside the centre circle or must be touched by another player before being kicked into the goal.
-If the ball is kicked directly into the goal the kick-off a goal-kick is awarded to the opposing team.
+660 A kick-off is a way of starting or restarting play:

+- at the start of the match - after a goal has been scored - at the start of the second half of the match - at the start of each period of extra time, where applicable

+A goal may (new:) not be scored directly from the kick-off by the team taking the kick-off.
+Either the ball must move entirely outside the centre circle or must be touched by another player before being kicked into the goal.
+If the ball is kicked directly into the goal a goal-kick is awarded to the opposing team.